guinetn/pook/README.md

 A FIFO kind of booking system to set an order on who is allowed to use a limited resource.

-- One click user's regitering in the queue
+- One click to be registered in the queue
 - View user's in the order they arrive
-- Current user's icon show a hourglass for 50 sec.
+- The current active user's icon shows a hourglass for 50 sec.
 - Very simple Angular's app

 ![pook](doc/pook01.jpg)